SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

             }
         }

-More interesting maybe is the ability to check if an error has occurred.
-That’s done with the ScenarioContext.Current.TestError property, which simply is the exception that has occurred.
+Another use is to check if an error has occurred, which is possible with the `ScenarioContext.Current.TestError` property, which simply returns the exception.

-You can use that to do some interesting “error handling” as I told you above.
-Here is an un-interesting version:
+You can use this information for “error handling”.
+Here is an uninteresting example:

 in the .feature file: